 Choosing a part number system for your company will take time and careful deliberation among multiple teams.
 It can be difficult (and expensive!) to switch from one type of part number system to another, so make sure all costs and benefits are taken into account before executing the final decision.
 Here are a few considerations to review with all parties before making a selection:

 - Feedback from teams who will be using part numbers most frequently: What exactly are part numbers used for in your organization?
 If there is an existing system, what has and has not worked?
-Will it be helpful for part numbers to carry details and data with them?
+Will it be helpful for part numbers to carry details and product data with them?

 - Needs and requirements of users outside your company: Will part numbers be used by business partners or other systems?
 Are there restrictions for those parties like data types or character limits?